 Here are answers to some questions we have been receiving concerning mail ballot voting in Flagler County.

 Are mail ballots counted?

 Mail ballots are opened during a public meeting of the Canvassing Board, where teams are used to separate envelopes and their contents to ensure a voter’s secrecy.
-Ballots are tabulated (counted) during the same meeting and all three members of the Canvassing Board (County Judge, County Commissioner and Supervisor of Elections) verify the totals.
+Ballots are tabulated (counted) during the same meeting and all three members of the Canvassing Board (County Judge, County Commissioner, and Supervisor of Elections) verify the totals.
 We meet to open and count mail ballots several times during an election cycle.
 The public is welcomed to attend!

 Can anyone vote by mail?

 Yes, any registered voter in Flagler County can request a mail ballot.
 According to Federal law, ballots for overseas citizens and our military service members are mailed 45 days prior to an election.
 All other ballots are mailed up to 40 days prior to an election.
 Voted ballots can be returned any time prior to Election Day at 7:00 P.M.